bluscream-vencord-plugins/multiAccount/README.md

 This plugin is for educational purposes only.
 Users are responsible for compliance with Discord's Terms of Service.
 The developers are not responsible for any account actions taken by Discord.

-## Disclaimer
+## AI Disclaimer

 This plugin was developed with the assistance of AI (Claude Sonnet 4).
+The AI helped with code structure, implementation details, and debugging.
 While the code has been reviewed and tested, please use it at your own discretion.
 If you encounter any issues, please report them through the GitHub issues page.